Sunlitspace542/ultrastarfox/README.md

 to build ROM with Logging, run ``build to log.cmd``

 to rebuild color palettes, run ``build palette.cmd``

 After building, a debug symbol map will be created at ``SYMBOLS.TXT``.

+## Building on Linux

+``NOTE: this was tested on WSL with Ubuntu installed. there is a chance stuff doesn't work.``

+Requirements: DOSBox, Python 3

+Clone repository: ``git clone https://github.com/Sunlitspace542/ultrastarfox``

+to build ROM, run ``build.sh``

+to build ROM with Logging, run ``buildtolog.sh``

+to rebuild color palettes, run ``build palette.sh`` (as of right now, it does not appear to be working.)

+After building, a debug symbol map will be created at ``SYMBOLS.TXT``.